EVENTS ACTIONS VA ELECTIONS IMMIGRATION

 Directs the Joint Legislative Audit and Review Commission (JLARC) to study Virginia's campaign finance laws....

-Jones(D Failed
+Jones(D Left

 campaign finance SB 775 Support Elections; election offenses; dissemination of artificial audio or artificial visual media to influence an election; penalty. more...